weils302/hugo-academic-personal/content/Illustrations/Xia-cat-girl-avatar/index.md

 ---
 title: Avatar of a Girl with Cat Ears
-subtitle:
+subtitle: My first illustration made on Procreate by following a tutorial.

 # Summary for listings and search engines
-summary: My first Procreate illustration made by following a tutorial.
+summary: My first illustration made on Procreate by following a tutorial.

 # Link this post with a project
 projects: []